18th Anniversary Special

 A Guide To Books, Articles, and Composer Interviews

 Favorite Film Music Poll

-Film Music Century
+Film Music in the 20th Century

 Music for the cinema was one of the most significant developments

 in popular entertainment during the 20th century.

 It remains important in the 21st century as well,